+- 1 Why does the post exist?

+- 2 Who does the post-holder relate to?

+- 3 What does he or she do?

-1 Why does the post exist?
-The overall purpose 2 Who does the post-holder relate to?
-Working relationships 3 What does he or she do?
-Key responsibilities or tasks
+The overall purpose Working relationships Key responsibilities or tasks

 This sheet of A4 or A5 should be

 - clear no jargon, no ambiguity, appropriate for Christian ministry - current checked regularly and updated as necessary - agreed and owned by both post-holder and the church leader